 Common questions from parents

-Does dyslexia mean my child is not intelligent?
+Does dyslexia mean my child is not smart?

-No. Dyslexia describes a difference in how the brain connects the sounds of language to letters, and the International Dyslexia Association dropped the intelligence requirement from its 2025 definition.
+No. Dyslexia describes a difference in how the brain connects the sounds of language to letters.
+The International Dyslexia Association dropped the IQ rule from its 2025 definition.
 Many children with reading difficulty are sharp, verbal, and creative.
 The struggle is with the wiring for print, not with ability.

 Is dyslexia permanent?

 The difference in wiring is lifelong, but the reading struggle is not fixed.
-Brain-imaging studies show that with intensive, well-matched instruction, struggling readers build the same reading pathways skilled readers use.
-Earlier support is easier, and the brain stays plastic enough to make progress well beyond the early grades.
+Brain scans show that struggling readers build the same reading pathways strong readers use, given intensive, well matched teaching.
+Earlier support is easier.
+The brain stays plastic enough to make progress well past the early grades.

 How common is dyslexia?

 Estimates vary with the definition.
-The Yale Center for Dyslexia and Creativity puts reading difficulty as high as one in five children by a broad measure, while stricter clinical thresholds land closer to one in ten.
-Either way, it is one of the most common learning differences, which is why early support matters in every classroom.
+The Yale Center for Dyslexia and Creativity puts reading difficulty as high as one in five children by a broad measure.
+Stricter clinical rules land closer to one in ten.
+Either way, it is one of the most common learning differences.
+That is why early support matters in every classroom.

 Should I get my child formally tested?

 A screener is a starting point, not a diagnosis.
-It tells you, the parent, where to begin today in language that builds your child up.
-If your child might need formal accommodations such as an IEP or 504 plan, or you suspect a vision, hearing, or medical cause, pursue a professional evaluation too, since that is the only route to those supports.
+It tells you, the parent, where to begin today, in language that builds your child up.
+Your child might need formal accommodations such as an IEP or 504 plan.
+You might suspect a vision, hearing, or medical cause.
+In those cases, seek a professional evaluation too.
+That is the only route to those supports.